ericbuys/Guelph_Drop-In_Sync/README.md

 This project aims to link your Google Calendar with the University of Guelphs Drop-In Recreation Calendar.
 Using a Google Chrome Extension, you can select certain activities offered at the Fitness Centre and have them automatically added and updated to your Google Calendar.
 Also, this extension will keep your Google Calendar updated on a weekly basis, updating your Google Calendar every Sunday

 ## Languages & Technologies
-- Python, Javascript, HTML, CSS
+- Javascript, HTML, CSS
-- Flask, Selenium, jQuery, Bootstrap, Google Calendar API
+- REST API, Bootstrap, Google Calendar API

 ## To-Do
 - Chrome Extension has no errors appearing in the console (try catching properly)